I’ve been thinking about writing an article about book recommendations since 2013, so here we go finally 🙂

 Although this may seem like an easy task, it isn’t for me for multiple reasons.

-First, I don’t read as much as I used to because last 3 years I haven’t found much new information in the books anymore.
-(I’ve read extensively since I was 10 years old).
+First, I don’t read as much as I used to because last 3 years I haven’t found much new information in the spiritual books anymore.
+(I’ve read extensively (5-10 books a month) since I was 10 years old).

 Second, some of the books I like the best may be considered to be strange or “too much.”
 Thus, I’ve found a gold middle way and share with you 5 books that can shift your perception (a lot) if you allow it but aren’t “too much” (I believe).